Roger Allam: Acting career

 In January 2012, he starred in the first series of Endeavour, the prequel to the long-running Inspector Morse, playing the gruff but kind-hearted Detective Inspector Fred Thursday, young Endeavour Morse's mentor in 1960s Oxford.
 By 2018 Allam had portrayed his central character in five additional well-received series, which are also aired in America as part of the PBS Masterpiece Mystery! series.
 In March 2019, the show's sixth season had concluded on ITV, was scheduled for broadcast in the summer in the United States, and had been recommissioned for a seventh season to be set in 1970.

-In April 2012 he also starred as Serebrayakov in the play Uncle Vanya by Anton Chekhov at the Chichester Festival Theatre.
-In 2013 he played the role of Prospero in William Shakespeare's play The Tempest at Shakespeare's Globe theatre in London alongside Colin Morgan as Ariel.
+In April 2012 he also starred as Vanya in the play Uncle Vanya by Anton Chekhov at the Chichester Festival Theatre; in 2020 he returned to the play in the role of Serebrayakov in a filmed version of a production, replacing Ciaran Hinds from the stage version.
+In 2013 he played the role of Prospero in William Shakespeare's play The Tempest at Shakespeare's Globe theatre in London alongside Colin Morgan as Ariel and Academy-Award winner Jessie Buckley as Miranda.
 Allam presented Michael Frayn at the 2013 Olivier Awards with a Special Lifetime Award which was aired by ITV1.
-Allam has also reteamed with Stephen Frears in Tamara Drewe, the film version of Posy Simmond's popular comic strip.
+Allam has also reteamed with Stephen Frears in Tamara Drewe, the film version of Posy Simmonds's popular comic strip.
 He plays the crime novelist Nicholas Hardiment, who is bewitched by London journalist Tamara Drewe, played by Gemma Arterton.
 In the closing chapter of his Timebends autobiography (1987) Arthur Miller writes of Allam: "To play Adrian....in the 1986 Royal Shakespeare Company production of The Archbishop's Ceiling, Roger Allam gave up the leading role as Javert in the monster hit Les Misérables because he had done it over sixty times and thought my play more challenging for him at that moment of his career.
 Nor did he consider his decision a particularly courageous one.
 This is part of what a theatre culture means and it is something few New York actors would have the sense of security even to dream of doing."

 Allam narrated the Channel 4 series The Auction House.

 In October and November 2016 Allam appeared as Brigadier Adrian Stone in the BBC series The Missing.

 Since January 2020, Allam has co-starred with Joanna Lumley in the BBC Radio 4 comedy drama series Conversations from a Long Marriage.
 As of May 2025, the show is in its sixth series.

 In March 2022, Allam debuted in the lead role of Antoine Verlaque in Murder in Provence, a BritBox cosy crime drama based on the Verlaque & Bonnet detective novels by ML Longworth, alongside Nancy Carroll as his romantic partner Marine Bonnet.

 Allam voices the demon Azazel in the 2022 Netflix adaptation of Neil Gaiman's The Sandman.